Skip to Main Content

 Crucial to the modern digital economy.

-Husch Blackwell’s team has a long track record providing data center legal services, assisting clients across the finish line on large infrastructure projects and tackling all the issues such projects entail.
-We routinely serve as legal counsel on large, high-profile projects and have represented all key stakeholders over time, including project owners, investors, corporate end-users, state and local governments, and contractors.
-This experience has provided our team with a comprehensive understanding of how and when project risks emerge—whether they are regulatory, political, financial, or operational—and the legal strategies needed to achieve client goals.
+Husch Blackwell’s team has tackled all the issues data center projects face.
+We routinely advise on large, high-profile projects and have represented all key stakeholders, including data center developers, hyperscalers, investors, lessee end-users, contractors, and energy companies.
+This experience has given us a comprehensive understanding of project risks—whether regulatory, political, financial, or operational—and the strategies needed to achieve client goals.

 Real Estate and Land Use

-Our team is backed by a national Real Estate practice that provides a full suite of related services to clients, including land acquisition, land use and zoning, permitting, and environmental.
-Our team has forged deep relationships at the local and state level across our nationwide footprint, and we guide clients through both early-stage development of projects and the ongoing management of risks related to real estate.
-As projects progress to the design/build stage, our team represents both project owners and contractors in the various design and construction agreements at play.
+Our team is backed by a national real estate practice that provides a full suite of services including land acquisition, leasing, land use and zoning, and permitting.
+Our deep relationships at the local and state level across our national footprint are an asset in guiding clients from early-stage development through the management of ongoing real estate risks.
+As projects progress to the design/build stage, we have experience representing both project owners and contractors in the various design and construction agreements at play.

 Contracts and Licenses

-At the heart of all data center operations is a stack of complex, interlocking contracts, agreements, and licenses.
-Our team is adept at grasping the actual and implied interrelationships these contracts set forth and assisting clients in both negotiating contracts and enforcing contract terms.
-Our team handles leases, use licenses, colocation agreements, hosting agreements, outsourcing agreements, fiber access agreements, fiber ring agreements, and Indefeasible Rights of Use Agreements (IRU), and power purchase agreements (PPAs), among others.
-We also counsel clients on vendor contracts related to data security services.
+At the heart of data center operations is a stack of complex, interlocking agreements.
+Our team is adept at drafting and negotiating the full suite of contracts.
+We handle leases, use licenses, colocation agreements, hosting agreements, outsourcing agreements, fiber access agreements, fiber ring agreements, indefeasible rights of use agreements (IRU), and power purchase agreements (PPAs), among others.
+We also counsel clients on vendor contracts related to data security.

 Project Finance

-Clients rely on our Finance team to provide advice at all phases of data center development and operation.
-We counsel both lender and borrower clients in connection with traditional financing vehicles—including construction loans, terms loans, revolvers, and mezzanine debt—as well as finance in conjunction with public-private partnership agreements (P3s) and hybrid P3 procurements.
+Clients rely on our finance team to provide advice at all phases of data center development and operation.
+We are experienced lender and borrower counsel and counsel clients on traditional financing vehicles, including construction loans, terms loans, revolvers, and mezzanine debt, as well as financing related to public-private partnership agreements (P3s), hybrid P3 procurements, and cash equity transactions.

 Corporate Transactions

-Our team serves as lead transaction counsel on data center transactions, including acquisition, and disposition, joint ventures, and sale/leaseback transactions.
+Our team serves as lead counsel on data center-related transactions, including acquisitions and dispositions, joint ventures, and sale/leaseback transactions.
 We also counsel clients in connection with foreign investment in U.S. data centers.
-Additionally, we provide due diligence across multiple areas of concern, including environmental, data security, and supply-chain risk.
+Our transaction team includes experts in data security, supply chain, and other relevant areas.

 Case Study